tufangorel/tufangorel/README.md

 - 👋 Hi, I’m @tufangorel
 - 👀 I’m interested in SpringBoot, Java/C++, JVM and K8s
 - 🌱 I’m currently learning Openshift
-- 💞️ I’m looking to collaborate on cloud-native and 12factor application development practices
+- 💞️ I’m looking to collaborate on cloud-native and 12factor application development technologies
 - 📫 How to reach me at :  "tufang AT gmail.com"

 <!---